reportportal/agent-js-postman/README.md

 ## Install

-The installation should be global if newman is installed globally, otherwise - local. (replace -g from the command below with -S for a local installation)
+The installation should be global if newman is installed globally, otherwise - local (replace -g from the command below with -S for a local installation).

 ```console
 $ npm install -g newman-reporter-reportportal